slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Where multiple values are possible for an attribute, a relation to an Enum or another item must be created
 -  Avoid creating circular references where an attribute is typed to the item it belongs to
 - Collection types must not be used for any attribute.
 A relation of one-to-many cardinality must be created instead.

+#### Localization
+Localization allows for models and model attributes to be internationalized by providing names and descriptions.
+These names are seen in the backoffice

 ### Classes and Interfaces